Jump down to the schedule, assignments, or policies (including my AI policy).

 - Students should engage in discussions and activities in-class and online.

-Adapted from Emily Wall (Emory).
+Course content adapted from Emily Wall (Emory).

 Assignments and Responsibilities